JonnoFTW/jonnoftw/README.md

 # I write code for a living

-- 🔭 I’m currently working at YourAnswer.io
+- 🔭 I’m currently working at YourAnswer.io on a variety of projects including data processing and presentation, machine learning, amongst other things
 - 💬 Ask me about my PhD thesis
 - 📫 Reach me on irc: jonno_ftw on freenode